- Clear away brain fog

-2021 has certainly been an unusual year.
-May Divine Love and Light be with those whose year was a struggle and with those who found new hope.
-As we move into 2022, whatever your experiences, now it is time to let go of the past and explore the adventures that lie ahead.
+As we close out another year, may Divine Love and Light be with those whose year was a struggle and with those who found new hope.
+As we move into a new year, whatever your experiences, now it is time to let go of the past and explore the adventures that lie ahead.
 Times of transition give us the opportunity to re-evaluate our lives, perhaps making any necessary adjustments to realign with our spiritual goals.

 Review and Accept